Mueller's questions for Trump leaked to NYT, in latest unexplained disclosure from Russia probe

 WATCH: IS THE MUELLER TEAM LEAKING TO CHANGE THE NARRATIVE?

 The news of the indictments of Paul Manafort and Michael Flynn, for example, came in media reports days in advance.
-Although some commentators have praised Mueller for clamping down on leaks, Republicans have sharply criticized the disclosures seemingly coming from within Mueller's ranks.
+Although some commentators have praised Mueller for clamping down on leaks, Republicans have sharply criticized past disclosures they suggest came from within Mueller's ranks.

 Republican Rep. Trey Gowdy, the leader of the House’s top investigative committee, slammed Mueller in October for allowing the news media to learn that he and his legal team had charges in their Russia investigation.